eh3rrera/ocpj8-notes/12-Localization/4-Build-a-resource-bundle-for-each-locale-and-load-a-resource-bundle-in-an-application.md

 ````
 These files should be located in the same directory.
 If no locale is found for a resource bundle, the default bundle ("MyBundle.properties") will be used.

-To load the resource bundle MyBundle.properties for an english locale, we use the following code:
+To load the resource bundle MyBundle.properties for an English locale, we use the following code:
 ````java
 Locale locale = new Locale("en", "US");
 ResourceBundle rb = ResourceBundle.getBundle("MyBundle", locale);